MICA PLACE Philosophy

-To reserve a space, please send a $300 non refundable housing deposit to Student Accounts.
-Because of the limited housing space available at MICA PLACE, students who are not offered a residence, may select to be placed on a waiting list, and/or request a refund of their deposit.
+The cost for MICA Place for the 2015-2016 academic year will be $4,700.00 for the year ($2,350.00 per semester).
+To reserve a space, please submit your $550.00 housing deposit to the Student Accounts Office.
+The $550.00 housing deposit includes a $300 non-refundable housing deposit and a $250.00 refundable housing damage deposit.
+Because of the limited housing space available at MICA PLACE, students who are not offered a residence, may select to be placed on a wait list, and/or request a refund of their housing deposit.
 The College will only refund deposits to students who are not offered a residence at MICA PLACE.
 The cost of housing at MICA PLACE is billed to students' account twice a year.
-The total amount charged for a space within an apartment at MICA PLACE for the academic year is ($4250.00).
-This cost includes utilities and wireless internet.
+The total amount charged for a space within an apartment at MICA PLACE for the academic year will be $4,700.00.
+This cost includes all utilities and wireless internet.
 Students who wish to acquire cable television services will be responsible for costs of services and installation and should discuss options with our housing staff.

 MICA PLACE is approximately 2.5 miles from main campus.
 We strongly encourage residents to have a car or plan to carpool to and from campus with friends or apartment-mates.
 There are city buses and other public transportation options, including the Baltimore City Circulator, taxis and public buses.
 Bus stops and circulator routes are several blocks from MICA PLACE.